Doug Tracht: Later career

-Jacksonville again
+Return to Jacksonville again

-In January 2008, David Israel, the vice president and general manager of Cox Radio in Jacksonville, brought back Bubba the Love Sponge, who was fired in 2004 for indecency.
+In January 2008, David Israel, the vice president and general manager of Cox Radio in Jacksonville, brought back Bubba the Love Sponge, who had been fired in 2004 for indecency.
 When people asked about Tracht, another former Jacksonville radio personality, Israel tracked him down and they began discussing a job in August 2008.
-On September 29, 2008, during the Bubba the Love Sponge show, it was announced that Tracht would be returning to Jacksonville to do the afternoon show.
-This wasn't his first time back since his 1982 departure from WAPE.
-In the fall of 1996, his show was broadcast via syndication in Jacksonville over WTLK-FM "Real Radio" 106.5, where it lasted until January 1998, when the station changed owners and formats.
-On October 1, 2008, the Greaseman began his 3–7 p.m. show on WFYV-FM.
-He planned to originate some of the shows from his Maryland home studio, with the Jacksonville station studio hosting most of the time.
-According to Tracht, "It's a thrill, frankly, to be back in Jacksonville.
-This is where the Greaseman bloomed."
+On September 29, 2008, during the Bubba the Love Sponge show, it was announced that Tracht would be returning to Jacksonville to do an afternoon show.
+On August 10, 2010, Tracht was no longer on WFYV's airwaves.
+This notice was posted on Tracht's website:

-On August 10, 2010, the Greaseman didn't host his afternoon show.
-"Jake" from Kansas City was on the air, and there was no explanation on the WFYV website; all references to Tracht were removed, as well as another DJ, Cowhead.

-This notice was posted on the greaseman.org website:

 "The Grease Show is no longer airing on Rock105 in Jacksonville.
 Grease has asked that the Branch Doodadians refrain from sending complaints to Rock105 as it won't change anything.
 He complements [sic] the staff there and said they just decided to go another direction, and there are no hard feelings.
 His latest ratings were great.
 Grease vows to find a new place to shriek sooner or later, and is planning to enjoy the rest of his summer and hopes to be back in action soon!"

 Webcast

-From 2010 through 2018, The Greaseman was heard on the internet radio station Web Radio Classics (manned by former WRC jocks) from 6 p.m. until midnight Eastern time, with The Greaseman's Ring Dang Doo running from 6 to 10 p.m. and The Greaseman running from 10 p.m. until midnight ET.
-However, Web Radio Classics shut down on August 31, 2018.
+From 2010 through 2018, Tracht hosted programming on the internet radio station Web Radio Classics from 6 p.m. until midnight Eastern time, with The Greaseman's Ring Dang Doo running from 6 to 10 p.m. and The Greaseman running from 10 p.m. until midnight ET.
+Web Radio Classics shut down on August 31, 2018.
+The station and Tracht returned to streaming in 2020.

-Web Radio Classics, and the Greaseman, have returned and are back in action as of May 1, 2020.